exakat/exakat/docs/Rules.rst

 +--------------+--------------------------+

 .. _eval()-usage:

 Eval() Usage
 ############

-Using `eval() <http://www.php.net/eval>`_ is bad for performances (compilation time), for caches (it won't be compiled), and for security (if it includes external data).
+Using `'eval() <http://www.php.net/eval>`_ is bad for performances (compilation time), for caches (it won't be compiled), and for security (if it includes external data).

 .. code-block:: php

    <?php
-       // Avoid using incoming data to build the eval() expression : any filtering error leads to PHP injection
+       // Avoid using incoming data to build the 'eval() expression : any filtering error leads to PHP injection
        $mathExpression = $_GET['mathExpression'];
        $mathExpression = preg_replace('#[^0-9+\-*/\(/)]#is', '', $mathExpression); // expecting 1+2
        $literalCode = '$a = '.$mathExpression.';';